Andr\'e-Oort for a Nonholomorphic Modular Function: Andr e-Oort for Chi-Star

-\end{cor} Corollary \ref{cor:StrongGaloisOrbits} gives us exactly the lower bound we need to work with the Pila-Wilkie theorem.
+Finally, by \ref{propn:GaloisOrbits}, we have $(j(\tau_i),\chi^*(\tau_i))=(\theta_i(j(\tau)),\theta_i(\chi^*(\tau)))$. \end{proof} Corollary \ref{cor:StrongGaloisOrbits} gives us exactly the lower bound we need to work with the Pila-Wilkie theorem.
 Shortly we will use this bound and the Pila-Wilkie theorem \ref{thrm:PilaWilkie} to prove our main theorem, \ref{thrm:AOforChiStar2}.
 First we have a proposition demonstrating the ideas in the simplest case; it also serves as the base case for an inductive argument we use in \ref{thrm:AOforChiStar2}.

-\begin{propn}[Andr\'e-Oort for $(j,\chi^*)$, in 2 Dimensions] Let $C\suq\mathbb{C}^2$ be an irreducible algebraic curve.
-Then $C$ contains only finitely many $(j,\chi^*)$-special points. \begin{proof} Suppose that $C$ contained infinitely many special points.
+\begin{proposition}[Andr\'e-Oort for $(j,\chi^*)$, in 2 Dimensions] Let $C\suq\mathbb{C}^2$ be an irreducible algebraic curve.
+Then $C$ contains only finitely many $(j,\chi^*)$-special points. \end{proposition} \begin{proof} Suppose that $C$ contained infinitely many special points.
 Since special points are algebraic, this tells us that $C$ can in fact be defined over $\overline{\mathbb{Q}}$ and thus over a number field $K$.

 Define a set $Z\suq\mathbb{D}$ by